evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 ------------------------

-One of the biggest advantages and promises that REST typically gives us, is by using the functionality HTTP brings out of the box, we get all the benefits that HTTP brings itself.
-One of the biggest examples that is always given, is the rich caching features HTTP has.
+One of the biggest advantages and promises that REST typically gives us, is by using the functionality HTTP, we get all the benefits from HTTP.
+The usual example of this is being able to use the rich caching features from HTTP.

 However, HTTP caches will not be aware of embedded resources.
 In the last example, the cache doesn't know that `/user/1356` was embedded and cached, and it doesn't know it does not know it can skip a future `GET` request to that resource.

+Also, if we did a real cached `GET` request, but later on we issue a `PUT` on that same resource, a HTTP client 'knows' that since a `PUT` was issued, the local cache is no longer valid.

-So typically, a HAL client that wants to be adaptable to this needs it's own local cache.
+So typically, a HAL client that wants to be adaptable to this needs it's own cache.
 What we'll ideally want to do, is something like this (in pseudo-code)

 ```js